shravankumaruk/serverium-pro/README.md

 ## 🛠️ Installation

 ### Windows 11

-🖥️ Update:you can download the latest Windows ZIP (with ServeriumPro.exe ready-to-run) from the [Releases](https://github.com/shravankumaruk/serverium-pro/releases) section and simply unzip & launch.
+**🖥️ *Update*:you can download the latest Windows ZIP (with ServeriumPro.exe ready-to-run) from the [Releases](https://github.com/shravankumaruk/serverium-pro/releases) section and simply unzip & launch.**

 1. **Install JDK**